joridholmen/joridholmen/README.md

 Currently studying 👩‍🏫 at the Norwegian University of Life Sciences, in Ås 🐄.

-I'm currently active at [Eik-Lab](https://github.com/Eik-Lab), as a mentor, and at [Gjensidige](https://www.gjensidige.no) using machine learning.
+I'm currently active at [NMBU](https://www.nmbu.no) as a learning assistant, and at [Telenor](https://www.telenor.no) as a software developer.

 <br>